thomasoniii/react-interpolation-animation/README.md

 - My animation is jumping all over the place.
 What's going on?

   You probably are passing a value as a string instead of a numeric value.
 Make sure your numbers are numbers!

+- The animation timing is too fast/too slow.
+Can I change it?

+  You bet!
+For the `<Animator>` component, just pass a `duration` prop with the number of ms you'd like it to take.
+Here's 10 seconds.

+      <Animator values={["width"]} duration = {10000} >...</Animator>

+  For the `useInterpolate` hook, the third argument is an options object.
+Pass duration there.

+      ...
+      useInterpolate(width, setInterpolatedWidth, { duration : 10000})
+      ...